roshnidaksha/tp/docs/UserGuide.md

 Examples of usage:

 ```
-> project general /n Team Project for CS2113 /r Unit Tester /dept Software Engineering/obj To get an A+ /desc Worked at identifying feature flaws in app /dur May-August
+> project general /n Team Project for CS2113 /r Unit Tester /dept Software Engineering /obj To get an A+ /desc Worked at identifying feature flaws in app /dur May-August
 ------------------------------------------------------------------------------------------------------------------------
     Project successfully added to user profile.
 Below are the details for the same: